nate4101/5-0Cab/README.md

 # TODO
-### Developer Features:
+### Developer Code To prioritize:
+- [ ] Update all Servlets to properly server data.
+Json for retreive all/ retreive select, plain text for dispatcherOnline, and cab serial and cabnums
+- [ ] Add logs to
-- [ ] Gitignore including a class with public static private enviroment variable to keep hidden for End-User
+- [x] Gitignore including a class with public static private enviroment variable to keep hidden for End-User
-- [ ] Add logging features to each page
-- [ ] Using new database C.R.U.D schema rewrite DBHelper
+- [x] Using new database C.R.U.D schema rewrite DBHelper
+- [x] Add logging features to each DBHelper Method
+## Page Updates:
 ### End User:
 - [ ] Front Page Website: Content and photos ( Waiting on 5-0 Cab Owner )
 - [ ] Contact-Us Page: Add a form that when submitted send an email to the owner with the details.